 Exploring Haida Gwaii - The Canadian Galapagos

-For years, few outside of British Columbia were aware of Haida Gwaii, but after Prince William and Kate Middleton visited in 2016, this fabulous destination has made its way onto the map for travellers seeking a unique and remote experience with mythical appeal.
+For years, few outside of British Columbia were even aware, but after Prince William and Kate Middleton visited in 2016, Haida Gwaii has been popping up as a fabulous destination for travelers seeking a unique and remote destination with nearly mythical appeal.

-Canada’s answer to the Galapagos Islands, Haida Gwaii (or the Queen Charlotte Islands as it was formerly known) is an archipelago off British Columbia’s coast and is home to a wealth of wildlife that inhabits the skies, forests and the water.
+Canada’s own version of the Galapagos Islands, this archipelago off B.C.’s coast formerly called the Queen Charlotte Islands, are far less-visited but are home to a wealth of wildlife.
 Six of the 10 native land mammals in the islands are subspecies that can’t be found anywhere else on the planet.
-These includes the pine marten, dusky shrew and the unique Haida Gwaii black bear – the only species of bear that inhabits the islands.
+That includes the pine marten, dusky shrew, shermine and the unique Haida Gwaii black bear – the only species of bear that inhabits the islands.
+The bears have lived here for centuries, thriving on a rich diet of salmon and hard-shelled intertidal creatures that have resulted in larger teeth and jaws as compared to their counterparts on the mainland.

-20 species of whales and dolphins have been recorded in the waters that surround Haida Gwaii, from humpback and grey whale that pass through as they travel north to summer feeding grounds to minke, orca, fin and sei.
-Porpoise, harbour seals and Steller sea lions are also regularly spotted, while bald eagles soar in the skies above or perched among the trees, searching the water for their next meal.
+In the waters that surround the islands, 20 species of whales and dolphins have been recorded.
+Humpback and grey whales’ spring migration routes pass through on the animals’ way north to their summer feeding grounds, while minke and orca whales, porpoise, harbour seals and Steller sea lions are regularly spotted.
+Fin, sei and other whale species can occasionally be seen, and there are nearly always bald eagles soaring in the skies above or perched among the trees, searching the water for their next meal.

-The southern third of Haida Gwaii is a protected nature reserve that’s home to lush forests and distinct wildlife including the rare Haida Gwaii black bear.
-Take a helicopter to the skies for a bird’s eye view of this unspoiled, rugged wilderness.
-Your pilot guide will point out many of the highlights including giant red cedars, Sitka spruce, centuries-old totem poles and the unique creatures that are seen strolling through the trees or along the shoreline.
+The southern third of Haida Gwaii is a protected nature reserve that’s home to lush forests and distinct wildlife that includes the rare Haidi Gwaii black bear.
+There are multiple ways to glimpse them, including helicopter tours.
+You’ll be able to take in a bird’s eye view of this unspoiled, rugged wilderness filled with giant red cedars, Sitka spruce, centuries-old totem poles and the unique creatures that are sometimes seen strolling through the trees or along the shoreline.
+Your pilot guide will point out many of the other highlights here as well.

 Paddle out in a sea kayak for close encounters with whales and other marine life

-For the most intimate wildlife experience, we recommend joining a guided kayak trip to spot whales, dolphins, porpoise, harbor seals and sea lions.
+Orca and minke whales are commonly seen throughout the Gwaii Haanas, along with porpoises, dolphins harbour seals, Steller sea lions, sei, fin, and other whale species.
+For the most intimate experience, get out in the water by joining a guided kayak trip.
 The east side of the islands offer prime paddling, with the southeastern section a favourite with kayakers thanks to its secluded coves, multiple tiny islands, and sheltered shoreline.

-The more adventurous may want to take a multi-day paddling trip, exploring the nutrient rich waters and watching for minke, humpback and killer whales.
-You’ll also discover Seabird colonies, old growth forests, sea caves and even ancient Haida villages in the process.
+The more adventurous may want to take a multi-day trip, paddling the nutrient rich waters watching for the minke, humpback and killer whales.
+You’ll also discover endless intertidal wonders, old growth forests, sea caves and even ancient Haida villages in the process.
+Seabird colonies, Stellar sea lions and seals are often glimpsed on route as well.

 Bring your binoculars to discover a birdwatchers’ paradise

-The islands are the ultimate destination for birdwatchers, with some 1.5 million seabirds nesting along Haida Gwaii’s shores, about half of which can be found in Gwaii Haanas.
-Twitchers can expect to spot the impressive tufted and horned puffins, Cassin’s auklets, ancient murrelets, rhinoceros auklets, fork-tailed storm petrels, pigeon guillemots and ore.
+The islands are the ultimate playground for birdwatchers, with some 1.5 million seabirds nesting along Haida Gwaii’s shores, about half of which can be found in Gwaii Haanas.
+There are the always impressive tufted and horned puffins, Cassin’s auklets, ancient murrelets, rhinoceros auklets, fork-tailed storm petrels, pigeon guillemots and ore.
 Bald eagles, Peale’s peregrine falcons, pelagic cormorants, common murres and black oystercatchers also nestle along the coast.
-Dozens of migrating birds take a break here during the spring and autumn too.
+Dozens of migrating birds take a break here during the spring and fall as well.

-Bird watching is available throughout the year at Delkatla Wildlife Sanctuary, which serves as the migratory home for approximately 140 various bird species.
-This chain of coastal wetlands is a critical feeding area during the spring and autumn migration.
+Bird watching is available throughout the year at Delkatla Wildife Sanctuary, which serves as the migratory home for approximately 140 various bird species.
+This chain of coastal wetlands is a critical feeding area during the spring and fall migration.
 You’ll find shoreline access viewpoints, viewing platforms, short walking paths and sandy beaches.
+Between late April and late May, you can see white-fronted geese, and in June and July, sandhills cranes feeding in the meadows.
+In fall and winter, green-winged teal and other ducks feed along the water’s edge.

-Stop by the Delkatla Nature Centre for more information, and to purchase souvenirs and gifts, including local art.
+That’s just the beginning, there are a wealth of birds that can be marveled at year-round from any one of the three accessible viewing towers.
+Stop by the Delkatla Nature Centre for more information, and to view the marine, wildlife and plant displays along with opportunities to purchase souvenirs and gifts, including local art.

 Explore on foot to view majestic sights and wildlife in Naikoon Provincial Park

 Getting out on foot by hiking the trails in Naikoon Pronvicial Park provides the opportunity to take in breathtaking sights and a variety of wildlife on land, in the water and the skies above.
 Sitka black-tailed deer were introduced about eight decades ago and have flourished since.
-There are traditional native species like muskrat, beaver, red squirrel, herds of wild cattle and black bear too.
+There are traditional native species like muskrat, beaver, red squirrel and raccoon, as well as herds of wild cattle and black bear.
+Marine life includes seals, dolphins, and porpoises, with California grey whales and northern fur seals migrating through the area in May and June.

-No matter which route you choose, hiking is a great way to get away from it all and provides the opportunity to see a whole host of wildlife.
+No matter which route you choose, hiking here is a great way to get away from it all, with far more wildlife typically seen than other people with the exception of the trailheads.

 Take advantage of the world-class fishing opportunities

-If fishing is your thing you’ll be in your element in Haida Gwaii.
-Anglers from across the globe visit Haida Gwaii for its world-class fishing opportunities and there’s no need to haul all your gear with you because more than two dozen charter companies are available to help fish for salmon, halibut, crab and shrimp (some of the tastiest you’ll find!)
+Anglers from across the globe visit Haida Gwaii for its world-class fishing opportunities.
+There’s no need to haul all your gear as more than two dozen charter companies are available to bring you out to fish for salmon and halibut, as well as crab and shrimp that are some of the tastiest you’ll find.
 Fishing lodges like Langara Fishing Lodge on Langara Island offer all-inclusive packages that include comfortable accommodation, dining on gourmet fare, and guided or unguided fishing experiences.
 As you fish, you can also enjoy spectacular whale and other wildlife watching among the untouched beauty of the ancient islands.

 British Columbia Travel Guides